slegouix/SERAM/doc/GPSERAM.md

 ------------------------------------

-HTTP messages are attached with a Management Session based on the sessionID.
-The sessionID is explicitly inserted in each HTTP request and implicitly determined for HTTP response based on the client-server paradigm of the HTTP protocol.
+HTTP messages are attached with a Management Session based on the sessionId.
+The sessionId is explicitly inserted in each HTTP request and implicitly determined for HTTP response based on the client-server paradigm of the HTTP protocol.